 - Assign one bottle to your child, and one to yourself.
 To complete the trick, make sure you get the bottle with the hole poked near the bottom!

 - Have your child use a permanent marker and a ruler to mark a point on each bottle about about seven inches from the bottom.
-This will be the mark both of you will "race" to -- first balloon to reach the mark wins.
+This will be the mark both of you will "race" to— and the first balloon to reach the mark wins.

 - On the count of three, both you and your child should start blowing up your balloons.